dynatrace-extensions/dynatrace-extensions-vscode/README.md

 ### 📄 Load schemas

 Downloads schema files of a specific version and updates the `yaml.schema` extension to validate `extension.yaml` with this version.
+If repository has an `extension.yaml` file, it updates the version in there too.

 ### 🔐 Generate certificates